hamlet-io/docs/docs/how-to/define/adding-env-vars.md

   ```

 - The environment variable names have been defined by combining the keys in our settings.json file and adding a _ between each key.
-- The layer specific client Id has been included along with our shared API URL.
+- The layer specific client ID has been included along with our shared API URL.
 - The public certificate file name is provided using the file name without the file suffix provided.
-- The file itself is stored in an object store and can be collected by the lambda function during startup.
+- The file itself is stored in an object store and can be collected by the Lambda function during startup.
 - The LOG_LEVEL we set on the solution settings has also been included in the environment variables.
-The solution settings are preferred over the namespaces when conflicts occur
+The solution settings are preferred
+  over the namespaces when conflicts occur.

-As you can see setting namespaces are a more complicated approach to defining settings but they can be useful when you have large configuration requirements which would take over your solution file.
-The dedicated file allows for you to define easier to understand JSON structures for your environment variables to make the configuration more maintainable
+As you can see, setting namespaces is a more advanced approach to defining settings, but can be useful when you have large configuration requirements which would take over your solution file.
+The dedicated file allows you to define more easily understandable JSON structures for your environment variables and makes the configuration easier to maintain.